-The Roads committee chaired by John Middleton is made up of representatives for each of the major Kennisis Lake road areas – West Shore (Peter Hewitt), Wilkinson (Edwin Kling), Kennisis Lake Road (Laura Thiessen) and Watts (John Middleton).
+The Roads committee chaired by John Middleton is made up of representatives for each of the major Kennisis Lake road areas – West Shore (Peter Hewitt), Wilkinson (Edwin Kling), Kennisis Lake Road (George Thiessen) and Watts (John Middleton).
 Collectively, these roads are toured in October and major priorities are identified for input to Dysart’s budget cycle for the coming year.
-We submit a findings letter to both Dysart and the KLCOA board (see below for 2017 submission for 2018 budget process).
+We submit a findings letter to both Dysart and the KLCOA board (see below for 2018 submission for 2019 budget process).

 Points for reference

-- Over past 3 years Dysart has spent approximately $1.3+M repairs (projects) on our roads.
+5. In the last 4 years Dysart has spent approximately $1.3+M repairs (projects) on our roads.
 This does not include normal maintenance.
 County Rd.
 7 is maintained by the County of Haliburton – which ends at Wilkinson intersection

-We encourage property owners to call Dysart Roads directly.
-Dysart can and has responded to concerns whenever they can and monitor their messages in off business hours – Dysart Roads Department (705 457-1830).
+8. We encourage property owners to call Dysart Roads directly.
+Dysart responds to concerns whenever they can and monitor their messages in off business hours – Dysart Roads Department (705 457-1830).
 After hours/weekends 1-855-574-5264.

 Director of Public Works

 Haliburton, Ontario K0M 1S0

 The KLCOA Roads Committee travelled the roads around the Kennisis Lakes to assess their condition and to provide recommendations for 2020 attention.
 Our Committee has 1 rep for each of the 4 major road areas.

 As always, your response to our questions and resolution were timely and much appreciated by our membership during 2019.